sordina/sordina.github.io/_posts/2016-04-10-1460279364-moments-of-inertia-prejudice.markdown

 Extreme opinions on nuanced topics are a-dime-a-dozen.
 It's easy to ignore the fact that there are many diverse views on these kinds of subjects and focus only on your own opinion.
-Another common reaction is to create an extreme caricatures of other opinions on the topic of your interest.
+Another common reaction is to create extreme caricatures of other opinions on the topic of your interest.

 <!--more-->